-For the Masters by Coursework and Dissertation, applications are now closed.
+For the Masters by Coursework and Dissertation, applications for 2020 are now closed.
+Applications for 2021 will open around April 2020 and will close on 30 September 2020.
 Applications for the Masters by Dissertation do not have a closing date.
 Please see below for instructions on how to apply.

 The Masters programmes in Computers Science involve two years of full-time study undertaken after completion of an Honours degree in Computer Science.
 Admission is competitive, not guaranteed, and is primarily on the basis of academic results.
 It is designed to provide students with the professional basis for a career path in the computer industry, and/or to enable them to embark upon a research programme at Doctoral level.